 Blondies Sports Bar & Grill

 Forget shopping.
 Blondies is one of the best reasons to pay a visit to the Miracle Mile Shops at Planet Hollywood.
-In addition to 40 big-screen televisions, the bar includes all-you-can-handle well drinks and domestic drafts for $20 (twice a day… 3-6 p.m. and 10 p.m.-1 a.m.), making it one of the best happy hour deals on the Strip.
-The bar usually opens at 7am, but stays open all night Friday through Saturday, which helps sports fans catch a variety of live games from around the world.
+In addition to 40 big-screen televisions, the bar includes all-you-can-handle well drinks and domestic draft deals (3-6 p.m.
+Monday-Friday), making it one of the best happy hour deals on the Strip.
+The bar usually opens at 7am and stays open well past midnight seven days a week, which helps sports fans catch a variety of live games from around the world.

 The English Pub could be the top choice in Vegas for watching British sports like soccer and rugby.
 Don’t worry about any time difference.
 Crown & Anchor is open 24/7 with locations both east and west of the Strip.
 The menu specializes in British pub favorites like Fish n’ Chips and Yorkshire pudding with 30 beers on draft.

 Sitting in the shadow of the T-Mobile Arena, Beerhaus is a great spot for Golden Knights fans to party before or after home games.
 Don’t have a ticket?
 Don’t worry.
-There are a few TVs on the wall to catch the action.
-Enjoy the open windows and menu of more than a hundred beers, including top picks from local breweries like Joseph James, Bad Beat, and Crafthaus.
+There are TVs on the wall to catch the action.
+Enjoy the open windows, fresh air and menu of more than a hundred beers, including top picks from local breweries like Able Baker, Bad Beat and CraftHaus.